onlivfe/neos_rs/README.md

 So this crate can't guarantee correctness.
 Some of the types are based solely on educated guesses even.

-This crate provides a blocking API client with the optional `api_client` feature.
+This crate provides an example API client with the optional `api_client` feature.

 ## Future plans